 What Is the Best Defense to an Embezzlement Charge?

 The defense depends on what happened and what evidence is involved.
 However, the main three defenses that succeed in embezzlement cases are:

 The intent to deprive the rightful owner of value or benefit is part of the crime.
 Honest mistakes, even very serious and costly ones, are not embezzlement.
 You can only be charged if the prosecution can prove that you had criminal intent.

-Wrongful accusations.
-Unfortunately, “embezzlement” is the first accusation made in many situations where former business partners—or family members—disagree over a property.
+Unfortunately, “embezzlement” is the first accusation made in many situations where former business partners or family members disagree over a property.
 These cases can be emotional and time-consuming, but they can also be easy to fight because the other side lacks hard evidence.

 Ultimately, the best defense is the one that has an experienced, knowledgeable legal team behind it.
-You need to have a lawyer on your side.
+You need to have an embezzlement lawyer in Los Angeles on your side.

-Talk to a Los Angeles Embezzlement Lawyer for Free
+Talk to an Embezzlement Attorney in Los Angeles for Free